AD Architecture

 linearize

-linearize consumes a resolved view and returns a new linear graph.
+linearize consumes a resolved view and returns a split linearized graph.

 struct LinearizedGraph<Op> {